syncliteio/SyncLiteLoggerJava/README.md

 ```
 # Configuration File

-Refer src/main/resources/synclite_logger.conf file all available configuration options for SyncLite Logger.
+Refer src/main/resources/synclite_logger.conf file for all available configuration options for SyncLite Logger.
 Refer "SyncLite Logger Configuration" section in the documentation at https://www.synclite.io/resources/documentation for more details about all configuration options.

 # Application Code Samples

-SyncLite Platform allows applications to create three types of devices
+SyncLite Platform allows applications to create three types of devices:

 1. Transactional Device : Transcational device supports all database operations as supported by SQLite and performs transactional logging of all the DDL and DML operations performed by the application.
 It empowers developers to build use cases such as hot data stores, SQL application caches, edge enablement of cloud databases, OLTP + OLAP data stores etc.
 ```